acl-devsign-winter-2018/classwork/frontend/week01_react-webpack-spa/class01_webpack-react/README.md

 * Students will be able to configure webpack to build a web application bundle
 * Students will be able to configure babel to transpile JSX and ES6 to ES5 JavaScript
 * Students will be able to create and render React components to the DOM
-* Students will be able to add event listeners to React components
+* Students will be able to add event listeners to React elements
 * Students will be able to update React component state

 ## Resources